Santa Fe National Parks | Santa Fe Hiking | Santa Fe Art Galleries

 Towering cone-shaped rock formations make up the Kasha-Katuwe Tent Rocks National Monument.
-Explore the canyons and arroyos by hiking a family friendly national recreational trail containing two segments—the easy The Cave Loop Trail is an easy 1.2 mile hike or the he more challenging Canyon Trail.
+Explore the canyons and arroyos by hiking a family friendly national recreational trail containing two segments—the easy Cave Loop Trail is a 1.2 mile hike or the more challenging Canyon Trail.

 Bandelier National Monument